 If you don’t have any information at all about your pension, use the government's free Pension Tracing Service to find your pension provider.

-Step 2: find out if there are terms and conditions attached to your pension
+Step 2: find out if there are any special features or terms and conditions attached to your pension

-Some pensions have conditions attached, like penalties for drawing your pension earlier than planned.
+Some pensions have special features or conditions attached, like guarantees as specific dates or penalties for drawing your pension earlier than planned.

-Check your paperwork for any terms and conditions or contact your pension provider for information.
+Check your paperwork for any special features and terms and conditions or contact your pension provider for information.

 Step 3: find out how much state pension you’ll receive

 State pensions vary from person to person, and depend on things like your National Insurance contributions.
 Before your Pension Wise appointment, it's best to get a State Pension forecast on GOV.UK.

 Step 4: think about your personal circumstances

 You could be entering retirement without any financial pressures, or you may be paying off debts or supporting your children financially.
 You may also have other income to consider, like benefits.
 Think about any immediate financial needs, and any future needs you anticipate, like care costs.